lakshmireddy-77/docker/notes.md

 # docker gave random names while creating the conatiner. we want to give required name
 docker run -d -p 80:80 --name: nginx nginx

+--name: nginx ----> name of the conatiner nginx ---> nginx conainer
 # here name is unique

 # how to login into container